 Using bullet points with descriptive words is one way to catch a reader’s attention.
-Words like guarantee, best, easy, and proven generally catch the eye.
+Words like “guarantee”, “best”, “easy”, and “proven” generally catch the eye.
 If your words hold a promise that your customers are making the right decision, you’ll stand out above the competition.

 Overused words or phrases tend to drive customers away.
 They think they have seen it all before and the product being sold is the same as all the others.
-The point of a product description is to make it stand out, and cliches do not make a product sound unique.
+The point of a product description is to make your product stand out, and clichés do not make a product sound unique.
 Using words like “beautiful,” “elegant,” and “excellent” is an often-overused practice.

 Do not focus on the company; focus on the benefits for the buyer.
 Every customer wants to know how the product will enhance their lives, not why the company loves the product.
 Highlight all the benefits and features that can solve the problems your target audience is likely having.
 Showing the benefits rather than features entices the customers into purchasing the product.